greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ```
 ALTER TABLE sales ADD DEFAULT PARTITION other;
 ```

 If your partition design is multi-level, each level in the hierarchy must have a default partition.
 For example:

 ```
-ALTER TABLE sales ALTER PARTITION FOR (RANK(1)) ADD DEFAULT
+ALTER TABLE sales ALTER PARTITION FOR ('2017-03-01'::date) ADD DEFAULT
 PARTITION other;

-ALTER TABLE sales ALTER PARTITION FOR (RANK(2)) ADD DEFAULT
+ALTER TABLE sales ALTER PARTITION FOR ('2017-05-01'::date) ADD DEFAULT
 PARTITION other;

-ALTER TABLE sales ALTER PARTITION FOR (RANK(3)) ADD DEFAULT
+ALTER TABLE sales ALTER PARTITION FOR (2017-07-01::date) ADD DEFAULT
 PARTITION other;
 ```

-If incoming data does not match a partition's `CHECK` constraint and there is no default partition, the data is rejected.
+If incoming data does not match a partition's constraint and there is no default partition, the data is rejected.
 Default partitions ensure that incoming data that does not match a partition is inserted into the default partition.

 ### <a id="topic81"></a>Dropping a Partition

 You can drop a partition from your partition design using the `ALTER TABLE` command.
 When you drop a partition that has subpartitions, the subpartitions \(and all data in them\) are automatically dropped as well.
 For range partitions, it is common to drop the older partitions from the range as old data is rolled out of the data warehouse.
 For example:

 ```
-ALTER TABLE sales DROP PARTITION FOR (RANK(1));
+ALTER TABLE sales DROP PARTITION FOR ('2017-03-01'::date);
 ```

 ### <a id="topic82"></a>Truncating a Partition